VA-Explorer/va_explorer/docs/training/user_guides.md

 information.

-As an example of how this feature works, let’s say your system is configured to identify VAs as duplicates if they match submission date, name, gender, and age of the deceased person.
+As an example of how this feature works, let’s say your system is configured to identify VAs as duplicates if they match interview date, name, gender, and age of the deceased person.
 When VA Explorer detects two (or more) VAs that match across these fields, it leaves the oldest one unmarked and flags all others as possible duplicates.